Program Mentors near

 If you are interested in attending an Immersion or scheduling one for your small group, please email Charles Foltz with the Subject: Immersions.

-Education for mental health professionals on mental diagnoses and treatment to help our community understand the impact of trauma on children.
+Education for mental health professionals on mental diagnoses and treatment to help our community understand the impact of trauma on children, and foster well-rounded understanding of the impact of trauma on a child.

 Who Is Eligible?